almperr/RobotArm/Arduino/README.md

 # RobotArm-Arduino
-This is used to program an Arduino to receive data from the HC-05 Bluetooth receiver module and then activate different TB6612 drivemodules based on the input received.
+This is used to program an Arduino to receive data from the HC-05 Bluetooth receiver module and then activate different TB6612 drive modules based on the input received.
 Inputs are from the Android phone, which is connected to the Bluetooth receiver.
 These drive modules are connected to the different motors in the robot arm which drive the claw, the wrist, the elbow, and shoulder of the arm.